 •Create and play games during class on the topic being presented on a given day.

-•Don’t be afraid to use your personality in class by telling a joke or two, wearing clothing or a hat that relates to what you are teaching, and/or playing appropriate music in the background that fits the topic.
+•Don’t be afraid to use your personality in a class by telling a joke or two, wearing clothing or a hat that relates to what you are teaching, and/or playing appropriate music in the background that fits the topic.

-•Ask short and/or thought provoking questions of your students throughout your classroom presentation to maintain their attention.
+•Ask short and/or thought-provoking questions of your students throughout your classroom presentation to maintain their attention.

 •Dim the lights and have a “movie and popcorn day” by showing a DVD during class on the current course topic being taught.